VORPALTEAM/VORPAL-SC/README.md

 # This contracts is deprecated.
 New version is now in development on TON network

-Smart Contracts using in Vorpal ecosystem: token, sales, vesting, dex factory and router
+Smart Contracts using in Vorpal ecosystem: star creation and growth, reward system, tournament system, treasury, token, sales, vesting, dex factory and router etc...